University of Technology Sydney

 • Data visualisation

-• Pitching, executing, and communicating a data science research project
+• Conceptualising and executing a data science project

 Assessment